rubenvannieuwpoort/site/public/posts/linear-congruential-generators.md

 ```
 class MCG32 {
 public:
-	// seed needs to be odd in order to achieve the maximum period
+	// seed needs to be odd for a maximum period
 	MCG(unsigned __int128 seed) : mState(seed | 1) {
 		next();
 	}